ESSENTIAL EVENT INFORMATION 2026

 COMMS COVERAGE & DATA

-You will most likely have phone reception in Khatgal on 26/27 Feb (and then again on 2/3 March) and some may also have weak reception in Khank on 27 Feb.
+You will most likely have phone reception in Khatgal on 2nd/3rd March (and then again on 7/8th March) and some may also have weak reception in Khank on 4th March.
 Whilst on the ice it is unlikely you will have any regular mobile service, although it may be patchy in places.
 The event will not be providing data or phone services in this period unless for EMERGENCY USE.

-To facilitate the very best support for you whilst embarked on the event, we have prepared some contact information below that should assist you and loved ones both before departure and then throughout your Event experience in Mongolia.
+To facilitate the very best support for you whilst embarked on the event, we have prepared some contact information below that should assist you and loved ones both before departure and then throughout your adventure.
 Please find a series of phone numbers and email addresses and instructions on which is to be used; and for what.
-Finally, we have included an action checklist so you may tick off the pre-event jobs arising from this Essential Event Information document.
+Finally, we have included an action check-list so you may tick off the pre-event jobs arising from this Essential Event Information document.

 1.)
 For ALL pre-event email correspondence prior to departure:

-expeditions@ratrace.com - Challenge-based questions, kit, training, route, prep
+events@ratrace.com - Admin-based, challenge-based , kit, training, route, prep questions

 office@trailmed.co.uk - Medical-based advice or discussion on medical conditions in confidence

 2.)
-For specific arrivals and pre-trip issues to Mongolia in the immediate day’s pre-arrival – A WhatsApp group will be set up pre-arrival.
-This will include numbers of crew if in need to assistance whilst you travel to the event.
+For specific arrivals and pre-trip issues in the days immediately prior to arrival in Mongolia – A WhatsApp group will be set up pre-arrival.
+This will include numbers of crew members if you need assistance whilst you travel to the event.

 3.)
 Emergency correspondence from people who need to get in touch with you (i.e. from those who need to contact you) IN EMERGENCY ONLY while you are embarked on the event: events@ratrace.com